 Equally curious about how I tend to call going home, when traveling in Australia, not, as you would think, our home in Queensland, but where we used to live in Victoria.
 I guess that is because it’s my spiritual home.

-People often as if we would return to Victoria, and the answer, of course, is no. We might have all our family there, but it is not enough of a pull to return.
+People often ask if we would return to Victoria, and the answer, of course, is no. We might have most of our in-law families there, but it is not enough of a pull to return.
 We are content just to come back once or twice a year.

 For us, Melbourne had become too large a city, with all the problems that go with it.
 Brisbane has and will be for the rest of my lifetime, have much fewer traffic problems and the feel of being less urbanized.
 One thing I don’t miss about being in Melbourne is the traffic.
 It is horrendous, any time of the day and night.

 But what would be good in Brisbane is the markets like those at Queen Victoria and South Melbourne.
 We have nothing like it.